mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 - **Comprehensive Tracing System**: Captures every LLM call, prompt, response, and timing metric
 - **Console Tracer**: Real-time colored output showing synthesis progress
-- **HTML Report Generator**: Interactive reports with timeline visualization and collapsible sections
+- **HTML Report Generator**: Interactive reports with timeline visualization and accordion sections for showing the full prompt call and response
 - **Mermaid Diagram Generator**: Visual flow diagrams of the synthesis process

 ### Key Features Implemented

 **1. Product of Programmatic Experts (PoE) Architecture**

-The breakthrough came in [[week5|Week 5]] when we pivoted from rigid MoE to the PoE system.
+The breakthrough came in [[week5|Week 5]] when we pivoted from the farily rigid MoE to the PoE system.
 Instead of monolithic scripts, the system synthesizes small `@ti.func` expert functions that calculate specific forces.
-This solved the critical "Cannot find source code for object" Taichi compilation error through a two-step synthesis process: first generating experts, then regenerating the integration kernel with all experts included in the source.
+This solved several Taichi compilation errors through a two-step synthesis process: first generating experts individually, then regenerating the integration kernel with all experts are included.

 **2. Dynamic State Generation**

 Developed in [[week8|Week 8]], the system automatically analyzes behavior descriptions to identify required states.
-The StateManager detects when behaviors need custom states (like `time_of_day` for day/night cycles) and creates them with proper Taichi types and initialization patterns.
+The StateManager detects when behaviors need custom states (like `time_of_day` for day/night cycles) and creates them with Taichi types and initialization patterns.

 **3. Behavior Decomposition and Species Management**

-[[week7|Week 7]] introduced the BehaviorAnalyzer which breaks complex descriptions into atomic components.
-It uses heuristic analysis to detect complexity indicators (conjunctions, conditionals, multiple species) and LLM-assisted decomposition for borderline cases.
+[[week7|Week 7]] introduced the BehaviorAnalyzer (was Decomposer if you look through some of the older code) which breaks complex descriptions into atomic components.
+It uses LLM-assisted decomposition for the decomposition.
 The SpeciesManager analyzes descriptions to detect species mentions, extract relationships, and generate species-aware initialization patterns.

 **4. Interactive Textual UI**

 Built in [[week11|Week 11]], the terminal UI provides:

-- Real-time sketch generation with syntax highlighting
+- Sketch generation with syntax highlighting
 - Natural language refinement with diff highlighting showing exactly what changed
 - Interactive tutorial system with 8-step walkthrough
 - Model selection across providers (Gemini, Claude, OpenAI)
-- Process isolation for stable sketch execution
-- Bioluminescent deep-sea aesthetic with marine-themed status messages

 **5. Error Recovery and Self-Healing ([[week12|Week 12]])**